networknt/light-doc/content/en/concern/client.md

 ### Client Credentials token renew and cache

-The renew of token happens behind the scene, and it supports the circuit breaker if the OAuth 2.0 server is down or busy.
-It renews the token pro-actively before the current one is expired and lets all requests go with the current token.
+The renewal of the token happens behind the scene, and it supports the circuit breaker if the OAuth 2.0 server is down or busy.
+The token is renewed pro-actively before the current one expires and lets all requests go with the current token.
 It only blocks other requests if the current request is trying to renew an expired token.
-When token renewal in this case fails, all requests will be rejected with a timeout and subsequent requests the same until a grace period is passed so that the renew process starts again.
+When token renewal in this case fails, all requests will be rejected with a timeout and subsequent requests will react in the same way until a grace period is passed so that the renew process starts again.

 There is a good reason we renew the token proactively.
-If we leave the token to the expiration, the traditional API service can return 401 error with the token expired message to notify the client to get a new token.
-In the microservices architecture, this is not possible.
-What if the token is one second before the expiration and service A accepts it and write something into its database and then service B accepts it and write something into its database.
-However, when service C receives it, it is expired already and rejected.
-There must be extra logic to compensate the transactions service A and B have performed already.
+If we leave the token to expire, the traditional API service can return a 401 error with the token expired message to notify the client to get a new token.
+In microservices architecture, this is not possible.
+What if the token is one second before the expiration, and service A accepts it, writing something into its database which service B accepts, writing something into its database?
+However, when service C receives it, it is already expired and rejected.
+There must be extra logic to compensate for the transactions service A and B have performed already.
 We have a framework [light-saga-4j][] for this type of microservices orchestration, but it is really not necessary for just token expiration handling.
 It would be better to handle it gracefully in the client module to ensure that the token sent has a longer expiration time than the entire application SLA.

 ### Sign Request API

-The light-oauth2 Token service has a signing endpoint to sign the incoming map object to support information exchange signature verification between multiple microservices.
+The light-oauth2 Token service has a signing endpoint to sign the incoming map object to support the information exchange signature verification between multiple microservices.
 For more information about the service, please visit [signing][].

 For the issuer service which wants to provide the signed JWT, it needs to use the client module to access the remote service in the light-oauth2.
 The client module provided an API to simplify access.